Personal Animation Recorder

 PAR, the Personal Animation Recorder, is an analog video playback device for Amiga computers built by DPS (Digital Processing Systems, Canada) in 1993.
 It fits into an Amiga's Zorro II/III slot available in the Amiga 2000/3000/4000 models.
 It's capable of PAL or NTSC full-frame realtime or single-frame playback, using dedicated harddiscs connected to the board's IDE controller.
 Additional devices for the PAR include the DPS AD-3000 (PAL) video capture board, the DPS Personal TBC IV (NTSC) video capture and time-base-corrector board, and the Sunrize AD-516 audio recording and playback board.

+Features

+Hard drive connected to the board is mounted as the device DDR: in AmigaDOS.
+The system was compatible with tape backups and could connect to other video equipment such as the Video Toaster and time base correctors (TBCs).
+This required users to have knowledge of video termination for proper setup.
+The device utilized Y R/Y B-Y connectors for Betacam recording.

+The PAR software provided VCR-like controls for playback, including play, stop, rewind, fast forward, frame advance, frame back, slow play, and loop functions.
+A drag bar and counters allowed for easy navigation through animations.
+Key features included: